-

 Release Your Expectations of Acceptable Outcomes

-Listen to this blog as a similar podcast: The headline I recently read was this, “Sinkholes leave Florida neighborhood looking like cratered wasteland.”
+The headline I recently read was this, “Sinkholes leave Florida neighborhood looking like cratered wasteland.”
 People of a Central Florida neighborhood are stuck in a nightmare after a dozen sinkholes opened, forcing the evacuation of a bunch of homes.
 Residents said the holes burst open as water started exploding into what looked like a geyser shooting out of a now-empty pond.
 Central Florida is sinkhole alley with porous limestone resembling Swiss cheese close to the surface.
 The holes in the limestone existed long before the neighborhood was built.
-Apparently, no one called in geologists to extensively examine the underlying soil and rock before all…
+Apparently, no one called in geologists to extensively examine the underlying soil and rock before all those houses were constructed.
+What strikes me is…

 -